 Fundamentals of chemistry including solutions, kinetics, equilibria, thermodynamics, electrochemistry, nuclear chemistry, and properties of inorganic and organic compounds.
 Also, introduction to qualitative analysis.
-Prerequisite: must have completed CHEM 121.
+Prerequisite: Must have completed CHEM 121.

-CHEM 241 Organic Chemistry I (3) Intensive introduction to the theory of carbon chemistry with particular emphasis on understanding the relationship between the structure and behavior of organic molecules.
-Prerequisite: must have completed CHEM 122 and be taking CHEM 241L.
+CHEM 241 Organic Chemistry I

+Intensive introduction to the theory of carbon chemistry with particular emphasis on understanding the relationship between the structure and behavior of organic molecules.
+Prerequisite: Must have completed CHEM 122 and be enrolled in CHEM 241L.